gausspy/gausspy/docs/dataprep.rst

     plt.show()

-Fig. :num:`#cube-decomposed` displays an example set of spectra from the data cube and the GaussPy decomposition using trained values of :math:`\log\alpha_1=2.87` and :math:`\log\alpha_2=10.61`.
+The following figure displays an example set of spectra from the data cube and the GaussPy decomposition using trained values of :math:`\log\alpha_1=2.87` and :math:`\log\alpha_2=10.61`.